-Transport is an absolutely fundamental issue - how we move affects how we live, work and interact; how we experience places; how our businesses operate; and our health and wellbeing.
+Transport is absolutely fundamental to the sustainable future of the New Forest - how we move affects how we live, work and interact; how we experience places; how our businesses operate; and our health and wellbeing.

-The New Forest is one of the most visited National Parks in England.
-Traffic within the National Park is a major issue for many residents and visitors.
-The New Forest has some of the highest car ownership in the country and the vast majority of visitors travel to the area by car.
+The New Forest is one of the most visited national parks in England and traffic within the National Park is a major issue for many residents and visitors.
+The New Forest also has some of the highest car ownership in the country and the vast majority of visitors travel to the area by car.
 With a limited range of alternative transport options, an ageing population and lack of connectivity, the opportunities for active travel for some journey types are more limited.
 There is evidence to show that whilst there was a reduction in traffic in Hampshire during the pandemic lockdowns, traffic levels quickly bounced back to more typical 'pre-Covid' levels.

 High levels of car dependency can affect the quality of life of local communities, the quiet enjoyment of the National Park, the welfare of livestock and the integrity of the Forest's landscape and habitats.
 It is also a significant local contributor to climate change and air quality, with roads and road transport generating the highest emissions in the National Park.
-Other matters of concern include the levels of traffic generally, verge parking, animal accidents, maintenance of minor roads, congestion in the larger villages (particularly Lyndhurst), failure to observe speed limits, lack of sustainable transport alternatives and commercial lorries/vans' use of minor Forest roads.
+Other matters of concern include the volume of traffic generally, verge parking, animal accidents, maintenance of minor roads, congestion in the larger villages (particularly Lyndhurst), failure to observe speed limits, lack of sustainable transport alternatives and commercial lorries'/vans' use of minor Forest roads.